-Things I Have Learned About Hiking North Rim
+Things I Have Learned About Hiking The North Rim Of Grand Canyon

 Hiking North Rim of Grand Canyon is physically and mentally demanding experience.
-Yet, anyone in good physical condition can have an enjoyable trip in the canyon.
-The more you prepare for the rigors of 4,000 to 5,000 foot descents and ascents, the fewer problems you are likely to have.
+Ambient temperature, elevation, and exercise intensity and duration increase the physiological strain, calorie and water demands on the body.
+This makes canyon hiking more difficult than traveling the same distance on level ground or in cooler temperatures.
+I have learned to prepare and the more you prepare for the rigors of 4,000 to 5,000 foot descents and ascents, the fewer problems you are likely to have.
 Physical conditioning is important for a safe and enjoyable trip, and with adequate conditioning, you have won half the battle.

 Top 7 North Rim Day Hikes

 Nankoweap Trail - Marion Point (very strenuous).
 Marion Point is a rather interesting, narrow summit located off the eastern edge of the North Rim along the famed Nankoweap Trail.
 The point, named for Prescott based publisher John H. Marion (1835-1891), serves as a major checkpoint for those hiking the Nankoweap Trail.
 The spectacular Nankoweap Trail is perhaps the most difficult and demanding trail in the Grand Canyon.This trip requires previous Grand Canyon hiking experience, route-finding ability, good judgement, and ample planning.
 It is not uncommon for the trail to be covered in rockfall.
 The trail, with the greatest elevation loss from rim to river in the canyon, is ill-defined in places, involves much scrambling over and around boulders, and often has a very narrow tread with considerable exposure along the edge of plunging cliffs.